wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-hybrid-identity-design-considerations-contentmgt-requirements.md

 - Privacy: identifying the user that owns a resource and applying the appropriate controls to maintain integrity.
 - Data Classification: identify the user or group and level of access to an object according to its classification.
-- Data Leakage Protection: security controls responsible for protecting data to avoid leakage will need to interact with the identity system to validate the user’s identity.
+- Data Leakage Protection: security controls responsible for protecting data to avoid leakage will need to interact with the identity system to validate the userâs identity.
 This is also important for auditing trail purpose.

 >[AZURE.NOTE]
 Read [data classification for cloud readiness](http://download.microsoft.com/download/0/A/3/0A3BE969-85C5-4DD2-83B6-366AA71D1FE3/Data-Classification-for-Cloud-Readiness.pdf) for more information about best practices and guidelines for data classification.

-When planning your hybrid identity solution ensure that the following questions are answered according to your organization’s requirements:
+When planning your hybrid identity solution ensure that the following questions are answered according to your organizationâs requirements:

 - Does your company have security controls in place to enforce data privacy?
  - If yes, will those security controls be able to integrate with the hybrid identity solution that you are going to adopt?